 (f) the property would have to be sold to satisfy the claim.

-(3) Waiver of Estate Recovery Due to Financial Hardship Based on Income.
+(3) Waiver of Estate Recovery Due to Financial Hardship Based on Income

 (a) For claims presented on or after May 14, 2021, the personal representative or public administrator of a member’s estate may apply for a waiver of estate recovery due to financial hardship based on the income of an heir or heirs or devisee or devisees.
-If there are multiple heirs or devisees, the personal representative or public administrator must apply for an Income-based waiver separately on behalf of each individual.
-To be considered a qualifying heir or devisee, the personal representative or public administrator of the estate must establish:
+If there are multiple heirs or devisees, the personal representative or public administrator must apply for an income-based waiver separately on behalf of each individual.
+To be considered a qualifying heir or devisee, the personal representative or public administrator of the estate must establish the following:

-1. the qualifying heir or devisee is inheriting an interest in the member’s estate under the member’s probate estate; and,
+1. the qualifying heir or devisee is inheriting an interest in the member’s estate under the member’s probate estate; and

-2. the family group of a qualifying heir or devisee has a Gross Income below 400% of the federal poverty level for the two year period prior to the date the notice of claim is filed.
+2. the family group of a qualifying heir or devisee has a gross income below 400% of the federal poverty level for the two-year period prior to the date the notice of claim is filed.

 If MassHealth determines that both conditions have been met, the heir is considered a qualifying heir.